Green governments: Party competition in BW and the other German states

 Economic policy positions differed less than social policy positions between the political parties in every individual state (see the economic policy positions in Figure \ref{fig: economic policy positions}).
 In BW, the Greens scored 9.6, and the CDU scored 12.74, which indicates that the Greens and the CDU agreed more on economic than social policy positions.
 This is, however, true for many other German states as well.
 The difference in the economic policy positions between the Greens and the CDU in BW ($12.74 - 9.6 = 3.14$) is, for example, quite similar to the difference between the Greens and the CDU in Berlin ($11.85 - 8.57 = 3.28$).
 Overall, the differences between the Greens/SPD and the CDU/FDP in BW are comparable to the corresponding differences in the other German states.

 We focus on the manifestos in the year 2011 or the elections before 2011 to relate to issues before the 2011 election in BW as closely as possible.
-One may be concerned that the results are driven by the public debt crisis that began in the year 2009.
-They are not.
-The results regarding policy positions both across and within German states hardly change when manifestos over the period 1990-2019 are considered \citep{braeuninger2020book}.
+The results hardly change when we investigate manifestos over the period 1990-2019; see Figures 5.1 and 5.2 in \citet{braeuninger2020book}.

 One may also want to compare differences in party positions of leftwing and rightwing coalitions and examine benchmark cases.
-In North Rhine-Westphalia, for example, a leftwing SPD/Green government succeeded a rightwing CDU/FDP government in the year 2010.
+For example, in North Rhine-Westphalia, a leftwing SPD/Green government succeeded a rightwing CDU/FDP government in the year 2010.
 Comparing the average economic policy position of the previous CDU/FDP government ($(11.50 + 15.85)/2 = 13.68$) and the succeeding leftwing SPD/Green government ($(9.16 + 7.97)/2 = 8.57$) yields a difference of $13.68 - 8.57 = 5.11$.
 In BW in 2011, the economic policy position of the previous CDU/FDP government and the succeeding Green/SPD government were ($(12.74 + 14.72)/2 = 13.73$) and ($(8.58 + 8.16)/2 = 8.37$).
 The difference of $13.73 - 8.37 = 5.46$ is quite comparable to the difference in North Rhine-Westphalia.\footnote{The social policy positions of the CDU/FDP and SPD/Greens governments in North Rhine-Westphalia were ($(11.17 + 8.01)/2 = 9.59$) and ($(6.46 + 8.34)/2 = 7.40$).
 The difference is $9.59 - 7.40 = 2.19$.
 The social policy positions of the CDU/FDP and the Green/SPD governments in BW were ($(10.96 + 7.95)/2 = 9.46$) and ($(7.18 + 4.36)/2 = 5.77$).
 The difference is $9.46 - 5.77 = 3.69$.}

 In sum, party competition and changes in government in BW are comparable with party competition in the other German states.